DeanGaffney/neovim-config/README.md

 ## Rolling Back
 - It's possible when updating neovim that some issues arise.
-- To rollback to your previous version of neovim run the following:
+- To roll back to your previous version of neovim run the following:
 ```bash
 bash ./rollback-neovim.sh
 ```